ljungmark/eggup-node/README.md

 ## Login

-Navigate to /login to login with your Facebook account.
+Navigate to /login to login with your social media account.

 ## Logout